Generalised core partitions and Diophantine equations: Introduction

 We quickly explain in \Cref{sec_comb_models} how combinatorial models for generalised cores can be constructed by reviewing the recent results of \cite{STW2023} and \cite{LW2024}.
 These constructions are reminiscent of the type $A_n^{(1)}$ combinatorics, but looking at certain self-conjugate core partitions instead.

 In \Cref{sec_pell}, we temporarily forget about generalised cores and focus solely on the Pell-type equations that will naturally arise in \Cref{sec_param} in the rank $2$ cases, namely

 where $k$ has a fixed congruence class modulo a certain integer (which depends on the type).
 We first focus on the first equation and explain how this can be reduced to the case where $k=1\mod 4$.
-Then, we observe that the solutions sets of these Diophantine equations are endowed with certain finite group actions, which turn out to be free under favourable arithmetic conditions.
+Then, we observe that the solution sets of these Diophantine equations are endowed with certain finite group actions, which turn out to be free under favourable arithmetic conditions.
 This is similar to the philosophy of cranks \cite{GKS1990} used recently in \cite{BrunatNath2022}.

-Finally, \Cref{sec_param}, which is by far the longest part of the paper, contains the majority of the main results.
+\Cref{sec_param} is concerned with rank $2$ Dynkin types and contains many new results.
 There, using the universal approach given by the atomic length on (extended) affine Weyl groups, we are able to label the solutions of families of Pell-type Diophantine equations by affine Grassmannians elements (of appropriate Dynkin type).
-In these favourable cases, we are even able to use the combinatorial models of \Cref{sec_comb_models} to give elegant analogues of \cite{BrunatNath2022, Alpoge2014}.
+First, we focus on type $A_2^{(1)}$ and refine the results of \cite{BrunatNath2022}.
+Then, we establish several analogous results in other types, and we are even able to use the combinatorial models of \Cref{sec_comb_models} to give elegant analogues of \cite{BrunatNath2022, Alpoge2014}.
 This is achieved in type $A_2^{(1)}$ (\Cref{thm_A2}), $C_2^{(1)}$ (for two different Diophantine equations, \Cref{thm_C2} and \Cref{thm_C2_1}), $D_3^{(2)}$ (\Cref{thm_D3t}) and $D_4^{(3)}$ (\Cref{thm_D43}).

+In \Cref{sec_pell_A3}, we focus on type $A_3^{(1)}$.
+This turns out to be much more involved than its rank $2$ counterpart studied in \cite{BrunatNath2022}, but we are nevertheless able to establish a series of results in the same spirit.
+More precisely, we introduce an appropriate explicit group $G$ (isomorphic to the dihedral group of order $12$) acting on the solutions of the Diophantine equation for any fixed $N\in\N$.
+Unlike in type $A_2^{(1)}$, the $G$-action is not free, but almost: we are able to describe the $G$-orbits precisely (\Cref{prop orbites}, \Cref{thm size orbits}).
+In the main result of that section, \Cref{pig A3}, we fully describe the relationship between integral solutions and extended affine Grassmannian elements.
+From this, we are able to give a short and constructive proof of the fact that there are $4$-cores of any given size (the celebrated result of \cite{GO1996}), this is \Cref{thm 4-cores}.

-Moreover, we use the theory of the extended atomic length developed in the previous sections to establish new results in types $A_2^{(1)}$ and $A_3^{(1)}$ (\Cref{pig A2}, \Cref{cor_A3}) and formulate a conjecture for solving the $A_3^{(1)}$ case (\Cref{conj_A3}).
-For completeness, we finish with general considerations in cases where the underlying finite type is $B_n$ or $C_n$ (there are $5$ such families), where the action of the hyperoctahedral group in dimension $n$ is considered.
+For completeness, we finish in \Cref{sec_Pell_hyperoct} with general considerations in cases where the underlying finite type is $B_n$ or $C_n$ (there are $5$ such families), where the action of the hyperoctahedral group in dimension $n$ is considered.